 Deferred revenue for the Electronics Group is recorded when payments are received in advance for service agreements and extended warranties on certain products and is amortized into revenue on a straight-line basis over the contractual term.
-Deferred revenue for the Industrial Group is generally associated with the Dana settlement (Note 5) and will be amortized into income on a units-of-production basis over the term of the related supply agreement.
-See Notes 14 and 15 for the amount of deferred revenue included in accrued liabilities and other liabilities.
+Deferred revenue for the Industrial Group is generally associated with the Dana settlement and will be amortized into income on a units-of-production basis over the term of the related supply agreement period.
+See Note 4 for information regarding the Dana settlement, and see Notes 10 and 11 for the amount of deferred revenue included in accrued liabilities and other liabilities.